Medication Search - Xeomin

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 As well, some forms of this medication may not be used for all of the conditions discussed here.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop receiving this medication without consulting your doctor.

-What form(s) does the Xeomin medication come in?
+What form(s) does Xeomin come in?

 XEOMIN® is supplied in sterile vials containing 100 units of Clostridium botulinum neurotoxin type A, free from complexing proteins.
 Nonmedicinal ingredients: sucrose and human serum albumin.
 This product contains no preservative.

-How should I use the Xeomin medication?
+How should I use Xeomin?

 Botulinum toxin is injected into a muscle by a qualified health professional.
 When given for conditions of the eye, the medication is injected into the surrounding muscle or tissue of the eye.